php-dev-br/laravel-doc-pt-br/billing.md

 That's it!
 Failed payments will be captured and handled by the controller.
 The controller will cancel the customer's subscription when Braintree determines the subscription has failed (normally after three failed payment attempts).
 Don't forget: you will need to configure the webhook URI in your Braintree control panel settings.

+Since Braintree webhooks need to bypass Laravel's [CSRF verification](routing.md#csrf-protection), be sure to list the URI as an exception in your `VerifyCsrfToken` middleware or list the route outside of the `web` middleware group:

+    protected $except = [
+        'braintree/*',
+    ];

+<a name="handling-braintree-other-webhooks"></a>
+### Other Webhooks

+If you have additional Braintree webhook events you would like to handle, simply extend the Webhook controller.
+Your method names should correspond to Braintree's expected convention, specifically, methods should be prefixed with `handle` and the "camel case" name of the Braintree webhook you wish to handle.
+For example, if you wish to handle the `dispute_opened` webhook, you should add a `handleDisputeOpened` method to the controller.

+    <?php

+    namespace App\Http\Controllers;

+    use Braintree\WebhookNotification;
+    use Laravel\Cashier\Http\Controllers\WebhookController as BaseController;

+    class WebhookController extends BaseController
+    {
+        /**
+         * Handle a Braintree webhook.
+         *
+         * @param  WebhookNotification  $webhook
+         * @return Response
+         */
+        public function handleDisputeOpened(WebhookNotification $notification)
+        {
+            // Handle The Event
+        }
+    }

 <a name="single-charges"></a>
 ## Single Charges

 ### Simple Charge

-> {note} When using Stripe, the `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency used by your application**.
+> **Note:** When using Stripe, the `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency used by your application**.
 However, when using Braintree, you should pass the full dollar amount to the `charge` method:

 If you would like to make a "one off" charge against a subscribed customer's credit card, you may use the `charge` method on a billable model instance.